 If you want to learn more about the history and culture of Amsterdam go to the Amsterdam museum.

-Also have a peak inside Tuchinski, the oldest movie theater in Amsterdam build in an Art Deco style with a crazy interior.
+Also, have a peek inside Tuchinski, the oldest movie theater in Amsterdam build in an Art Deco style with a crazy interior.

-Amsterdamse bos is a nice place and they also have a lace where you can cuddle with goats.
+Amsterdamse Bos is a nice place and they also have a place where you can cuddle with goats.